 - Pelvic Floor Disorders Center – Massachusetts General Hospital (coming soon)

 - Gynaecological Cancer Centre at the Royal Hospital for Women, Sydney

-At the conference, ACOG TV will be on screens around the venue, in selected delegate hotels on dedicated TV channels and available online and social media platforms.
-See what we captured as part of the ACOG TV 2016 coverage in the video player below.
+At the conference, ACOG TV will be on screens around the venue, in selected delegate hotels on dedicated TV channels and available online and social media – follow #ACOG18 for updates.